roytang/blog/content/post/2008/08/transferring-files-to-n73-from-vista-using-bluetooth.md

 1. Turn on Bluetooth on the Acer Aspire using the Bluetooth button.

-2. Right-click the Bluetooth icon on the systray -> Show Bluetooth Devices -> Options -> tick "Allow Bluetooth devices to find this computer&#8221;
+2. Right-click the Bluetooth icon on the systray -> Show Bluetooth Devices -> Options -> tick "Allow Bluetooth devices to find this computer"

 3. Enable Bluetooth on the N73 via menu -> Tools -> Bluetooth